riccardokhm/Sharebot-NG-Dual-----Marlin-2.1.1/README.md

 # Sharebot-NG-Dual---Marlin-2.1.1

 ## Description
 This repository has been created to share my current implementation of Marlin 2.1.1 for Sharebot NG Dual.
-I added a custom menu with test bed leveling and a generalized preheat for the Sharebot NG: I fine-tuned the values related to acceleration, temperature and all the hardware on the original setup of the printer.
+I added a custom menu with test bed leveling and a generalized preheat option for the Sharebot NG: I fine-tuned the values related to acceleration, temperature and all the hardware on the original setup of the printer.

 <p align="center">
   <img  src="https://github.com/riccardokhm/Sharebot-NG-Dual-----Marlin-2.1.1/blob/master/Setup%20images/IMG_9662.jpg">